 - Participants will read How Learning Works: Seven Research-Based Principles for Smart Teaching.
 Each section of the book will be discussed during the quarterly meetings that must be attended to receive credit for the reading.

-- Read two other medical education books and discuss at quarterly book group discussions.
+- Read four other medical education books and discuss at quarterly book group discussions.

 Participate in 5 Directly Observed Teaching Sessions